After some epic trips in the past years, this is what our scratch map looks like by the end of 2018 Summer. Antarctica is in our todo list.

 Spáñish Dvorak and symbols

-All the changes I did to the symbol positions have affected my ability to build muscle memory for them – sometimes I still need to look at some specific symbol on the keyboard.
+All these changes through the year have affected my ability to build muscle memory – sometimes I still need to look at some specific symbol on the keyboard.
 However, the current version has been unchanged for months, so I only need a bit more time for them to stick.

-Given that I was a QWERTY user for 15 years, I thought I would give the new layout a year before comparing any statistics.
+Given that I was a QWERTY user for 15 years, I thought I would give the new layout a year before comparing any numbers.
 The fair thing to do would be comparing after 15 years, but I’m a bit impatient for that.
-I went to TypeRacer again and noted down the results for about 20 races.
-These are the numbers of this totally unscientific experiment:
+So I went to TypeRacer and noted down the results for about 20 races:

-- In terms of accuracy, I’ve improved a bit.
-My median accuracy has increased by 1,5 points, and I had only 2 sessions below 95% of accuracy this time.
+In terms of accuracy, I’ve improved a bit.
+My median accuracy has increased by 1,5 points, and I had only 2 sessions below 95%.

-Overall, I’m very happy with the switch to Dvorak.
-My accuracy has improved, meaning that I can maintain a longer typing rhythm.
-Not having to correct mistakes makes me a faster typist as well, and by learning to touch-type I also have grown more endurance.
+My accuracy has improved, and having fewer mistakes to correct will help me become a faster typist as time passes.
+By learning to touch-type I also have grown more endurance.

 I’ve found this written by a kid at the centre for computer history, in Cambridge.